 Pumped to share my latest nom adventure with you guys!
-I’ll be reviewing Fyve’s lunch menu for y’all today on SS.
+I’ll be reviewing Fyve Restaurant’s lunch menu for y’all today on the blog.
 Now, before we get into it all, here’s an interesting tidbit: the name of their restaurant was inspired by the Pentagon, which has five sides, five points, five floors above ground, five ring corridors per for, and a five-acre centre plaza.
 And, like all Ritz establishments, the place oozed sophistication and class – I was beyond impressed with the decor, and the service was (unsurprisingly) impeccable.

 While we looked over the menu, the bf and I were served fresh bread with a trio of spreads: whipped butter, olive oil, and an artichoke dip that was ridiculously yum.
 We started our meal with two delicious cocktails.
 Both of them were on point, but I enjoyed the Puzzle Palace (the one with the flower petals) more.
 Made with Bowman Brothers Bourbon, St. Germain and orange + walnut bitters, it was expertly mixed.
 I definitely want to go back and sample their other drinks!